-- Leads the e-safety committee and/or cross-school initiative on e-safety - Takes day to day responsibility for e-safety issues and has a leading role in establishing and reviewing the school e-safety policies/documents. - Ensures that all staff are aware of the procedures that need to be followed in the event of an esafety incident taking place. - Provides training and advice for staff. - Receives reports of e-safety incidents and creates a log of incidents to inform future esafety developments. - Reports regularly to Senior Leadership Team.
+- Takes day to day responsibility for E-safety issues and has a leading role in establishing and reviewing the school E-safety policies/documents. - Ensures that all staff are aware of the procedures that need to be followed in the event of an E-safety incident taking place. - Provides advice for staff. - Receives reports of E-safety incidents and creates a log of incidents to inform future E-safety developments. - · Reports regularly to Senior Leadership Team.